What's a capacitor? What they do and when to use one

-Q: Even if my lights don't dim, won't a cap still improve my system's low end response and overall sound?
+Q: Even if my lights don't dim, won't a capacitor still improve my system's low end response and overall sound?

 A: Not really.
 A cap prevents the sound from deteriorating due to under-voltage, but doesn't actually improve the sound.
 It supports the amplifier by feeding it the power it needs for short bursts.
 So, while not improving sound quality directly, a cap does make it easier for the amp to perform its best.

 Q: What size capacitor should I get?

 A: The rule of thumb is to put in 1 Farad of capacitance for every 1,000 watts RMS of total system power.
 But there is no electronic penalty for using larger value caps, and in fact, many see benefits with 2 or 3 Farads per 1,000 watts RMS.
 The larger the cap, the more charge is available for the amp when it needs it.